-If you declare that you are well, then you have a reasonable chance of being really well for a long, long time.
-A new study from psychologists at the Universityof Zurich shows that volunteers who reported that they are satisfied with the state of their health, have much lower risk of death than those who reported that their health is not good.
+A study from psychologists at the University of Zurich shows that volunteers who reported that they were satisfied with the state of their health had a much lower risk of death than those who reported that their health was not so good.

-Positive thinking heals
+Positive thinking heals and increases the lifespan

 Three decades later the testing was repeated and the researchers saw that the volunteers who had given positive responses about their health were more likely to live longer than those who had given negative answers.

-“Our results show that people who believe that their health is in a good state are likely to have features that help them maintain a good level of health or even improve it.
-These features include a positive attitude about life, an optimistic look at things and a fundamental level of satisfaction with life”.
+“Our results show that people who believe that their health is in a good state are likely to have personality traits that help them maintain a good level of health or even improve it.
+These traits include a positive attitude to life, an optimistic look at things, and a fundamental level of satisfaction with life”.

-Increased risk of death in both sexes
+An increased risk of death in both sexes

 In women, the probability of death was 1.9 times bigger in those who reported that they didn’t feel well compared with those who reported that they felt wonderful.

 The researchers emphasize that their findings reinforce the broad definition given to the concept of health by the World Health Organization, according to which

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.